mejgun/vbr/README.md

 # Features

-  - Watch, search epg and set for the record.
+  - Watch and search epg and set for the record.
   - Set record even without epg, just like old good vhs recorder: time, channel, rec!

 ### Tech